"May you always see the world through the eyes of a child." ~CJ Heck

 did you really look like me?

-And may I call you Mr. Bones
+I think I'll call you Mr. Bones

-since bones are all I see?
+since bones are all I see.

-And more questions, Mr. Bones ...
+Two more questions, Mr. Bones ...

-between your bones, I just see air.
+through your bones, I just see air.

 When you walk do you make noise?